sqrew/tunes/book/src/synthesis/effects.md

 # Effects

-Tunes provides a professional-grade effects system with 17 built-in effects that can be applied at track, bus, and master levels.
+Tunes provides an effects system with 17 built-in effects that can be applied at track, bus, and master levels.

 ## Table of Contents